-Once this process is repeated for all displays, the analog video levels between the displays should match very closely, resulting in accurate color matching between displays when an analog video input is used.
+Once this process is repeated for all displays, the analog video levels between the displays should match closely, resulting in accurate color matching between displays when an analog video input is used.

-Important note: This procedure only adjusts the analog inputs of the display and sets the analog-to-digital conversion levels, which determine how analog video is converted to digital within the display.
+Important: This procedure only adjusts the analog inputs of the display and sets the analog-to-digital conversion levels, which determine how analog video is converted to digital within the display.
 It does not adjust the digital portion of the video signal path.
-Therefore it is very important to first calibrate the displays and make sure that the Calibrated White test patterns match satisfactorily between displays.
+Therefore, it is very important to first calibrate the displays and make sure that the Calibrated White test patterns match satisfactorily between displays.
 This procedure should not be used to try and match displays that do not match when the Calibrated White test patterns are shown.
 In this case either re-calibrate the display(s), or use the Visual Trim feature.

-Requirements:
+Requirements

-- The video input used must be analog, and should use the same signal source, video resolution, cables, distribution amplifiers, etc. that will be used for the final installation. - The video signal source must be capable of outputting a completely back signal, and a full white signal. - On some display models the controls for adjusting the necessary settings will be available and enabled on the Advanced Analog tab in the Display Settings.
-The Analog Offset Base (Bias) Red, Green, and Blue slider controls be used instead of using the OFFSET BASE 01-03 OSD settings, and the Analog Gain Red, Green, and Blue controls can be used instead of the GAIN 01-03 OSD settings respectively. - On other models, the user must have access to each display's OSD (On Screen Display), either via a physical IR Remote, or by using the IR Remote emulation function in the Display Settings dialog.
+- The video input used must be analog and should use the same signal source, video resolution, cables, distribution amplifiers, etc., that will be used for the final installation. - The video signal source must be capable of outputting a completely black signal and a full white signal. - On some display models, the controls for adjusting the necessary settings will be available and enabled in the Advanced panel under the Analog Video panel in the Display Settings.
+The Analog Offset Base (Bias) Red, Green, and Blue slider controls can be used instead of using the OFFSET BASE 01-03 OSD settings, and the Analog Gain Red, Green, and Blue controls can be used instead of the GAIN 01-03 OSD settings respectively. - On other models, the user must have access to each display's OSD (On Screen Display), either via a physical IR Remote, or by using the IR Remote emulation function in the Display Settings dialog.
 Using the IR Remote emulation can be slow to make many adjustments, so using a physical IR Remote is recommended if possible. - Displays should be warmed up for at least 30 minutes before making these adjustments.

-Adjustment steps:
+Adjustment steps

-- 1. Connect the analog signal source, and select the correct input on the display. - 2.
-Input a 100% black video signal.

-3. In the software, select the Advanced Analog tab in the Display Settings dialog and click the Enable Export OSD Mode button.
+- 1. Connect the analog signal source and select the correct input on the display. - 2.
+Input a 100% black video signal. - 3.
+In the software, select the Advanced panel under the Analog Video panel in the Display Settings dialog and click the Enable Export OSD Mode button.
 If the Analog Offset Base and Analog Gain slider controls are enabled, then the display model supports adjustment of the settings via software, and skip to step 6.
-Otherwise the controls must be adjusted via the OSD.

-4. Use either an IR remote or the IR Remote emulation (see other tab) to display the OSD.
+Otherwise the controls must be adjusted via the OSD. - 4.
+Use either an IR remote or the IR Remote emulation (see "Display Settings dialog IR Remote panel" on page 90) to display the OSD.
 If the Expert Mode OSD has been successfully enabled, the OSD will show "EXPERT" in the top right corner.
 The Expert OSD menu is accessed by navigating to the right-most menu, then navigating one more step right.